hippiehunter/dblbook/src/chapter_2/variables.md

 # Variables

-In DBL, the structure of a program is divided into two main divisions: the data division and the procedure division.
+The structure of a DBL program is divided into two main divisions: the data division and the procedure division.
 The data division is where data items, such as records and groups, are declared and organized.
 The procedure division, on the other hand, contains the executable code, or the operations performed on these data items.

 Historically, the separation between these two divisions was strict, but more recent versions of DBL allow for variable declarations within the procedure division using the 'data' keyword.
 This offers more flexibility in structuring your code while maintaining the ability to separate data and procedures where needed.

 Within the data division, one primary form of data organization is through records.
 Records are structured data containers that can be either named or unnamed.
 They can hold multiple related data items of various types, similar to a struct in languages like C#.
+The compiler doesnt require you to put endrecord at the end of a record but it is considered good form.

 In addition to records, DBL allows the use of 'groups.'
 A group can be nested, providing hierarchical data organization.

-The records and groups in DBL can be declared with different storage specifiers: stack, static, or local.
+Records and groups in DBL can be declared with different storage specifiers: stack, static, or local.
 These specifiers determine the lifespan and accessibility of the data.

 'Stack' variables behave like local variables in most other programming languages.
 They are allocated when the scope they are declared in is entered and deallocated when that scope is exited.